-- The Dean of School, Professor Barbara Allan, holds overall responsibility for the course and for other courses run by Westminster Business School - The Associate Dean for Teaching and Learning, Dr David Hitchcock, holds responsibility for the overall quality and delivery of the educational process - The Director of Postgraduate Programmes, Dr Spinder Dhaliwal has responsibility for the postgraduate programmes at the Westminster Business School as a whole - The Course Leader, Dr H.Thapar has responsibility for the academic integrity of the programme.
-This includes everyday management of the course, development of the curriculum, and ensuring the delivery in terms of quality control and equivalence of experience for course participants.
-The CL is supported by a Deputy CL, Dr Petar Sudar.
+- The Dean, holds responsibility for the course and for other courses run by Westminster Business School and for the overall quality and delivery of the educational process - The Director of Postgraduate Programmes, Dr Spinder Dhaliwal has responsibility for the postgraduate programmes at the Westminster Business School as a whole - The Course Leader, Dr Sheeja Sivaprasad has responsibility for the academic integrity of the programme.
+This includes the everyday management of the course, development of the curriculum, and ensuring the delivery in terms of quality control and equivalence of experience for course participants.
+The Course Leader is supported by a Deputy Course Leader, Dr Ka Kei Chan.